 - The country’s first syringe exchange programme which was established on Merseyside in the mid 1980s and has had a major role in keeping HIV and AIDS out of the injecting drug population.

 - The establishment of the country’s first Public Health Observatory.
 There are now Public Health Observatories in every region.

 - The pioneering work of the Healthy Cities initiative in conjunction with the World Health Organisation.

 For outstanding service to the NHS, John was awarded the CBE in the Millennium New Year’s honours list.

 John currently holds Chairs in the Liverpool Medical School, Liverpool John Moores University, the Liverpool School of Tropical Medicine, Manchester Medical School, The University of Lancaster, The University of Central Lancashire and the Valencia Institute of Public Health in Spain.

 John is also the author of many scientific papers; articles; book chapters; and several complete books including ‘The New Public Health’ which is a standard textbook on public health.

-John Ashton lives in Liverpool and has four sons and two stepsons.
+John Ashton lives in Cumbria and has four sons and two stepsons.